 6.)
 Ms. Fit or Miss-fit?

 This is the biggest challenge I guess, you can’t have it and you crave it all the time, you want it but can’t work-out to achieve it.
 A perfect miss-fit?
 We again have a benchmark of beauty that says only fair women are beautiful and slim women are stunning.
-So to achieve this most of the women go so hard on themselves that they do fasting, eat less, work-out, and never enjoy the transcend a fitness journey would have given to them.
+So to achieve this most of the women go so hard on themselves that they fast, eat less, work out, and never enjoy the transcend a fitness journey would have given to them.

 Focus on being fit and eventually, you will lose that weight too.
 You need to accept yourself first and it depends upon how you carry yourself when you love yourself, you feel good about yourself and just when you feel good about yourself, you look good.